dakshshah96/awesome-startup-credits/README.md

 - [HubSpot for Startups](https://www.hubspot.com/startups) - Startups using the HubSpot Growth Platform acquire and retain more customers with HubSpot’s software, educational resources, and robust integrations.
 All at startup-friendly pricing up to 90% off.
 - [Drift for Early Stage Startups](https://www.drift.com/startups/) - Using Drift will give you an edge and 10X your business by allowing you to speed up your sales cycles, increase your pipeline, and more.
 Get 93% off of the Essential Plan for 1 year.

-### Customer Engagement

-- [The Intercom Early Stage Program](https://www.intercom.com/early-stage) - Intercom helps you build customer relationships through conversational, messenger-based experiences across the customer journey.
-Eligible startups get all of Intercom’s Pro products for a flat rate of $49/mo for up to one year.
-- [The GoSquared Early Stage Plan](https://www.gosquared.com/early-stage/) - GoSquared makes elegant software to help you grow your SaaS business.
-Get all GoSquared features for a fixed, low price for the first year of use.

 ### Miscellaneous